esrehmki/chemfst/README.md

 #### `build_fst_set(input_path: &str, fst_path: &str) -> Result<(), Box<dyn Error>>`

-Creates an FST set from a list of terms in a text file.
+Creates an FST set from a list of chemical names in a text file.

-- `input_path`: Path to a text file with one term per line
+- `input_path`: Path to a text file with one chemical name per line
 - `fst_path`: Path where the FST index will be saved

 #### `load_fst_set(fst_path: &str) -> Result<Set<Mmap>, Box<dyn Error>>`